-- Press together SW1 and AUX2 for couple seconds.
-All the illuminated pushbutton will start to blink from left to right, as confirm you entered the setup mode; - FX1 button will now blink, as confirm MSLM is waiting to receive the instructions; - Now, you need to look at top row of illuminated red buttons named L1 L2 L3 D/OUT POST.
-The on/off status combination of these buttons, will determinate which midi channel are you going to save.
-To change the status of a button, you just need to press it, until it turns red, or the light will turn off.
+- Press together SW2 and SW4 for three seconds and "D/OUT POST" led will blink for three times.
+This is confirmation you're in MIDI CHANNEL SELECTION MODE.
+Any other buttons is not working now - Now, you need to look at buttons named FX1 FX2 FX3 DRY.
+The on/off status combination of these four buttons will determinate which midi channel are you going to save.
+To change the status of a button, you just need to press it, until it turns red, or press it again to turn it off.